 St. Mark's Church stood on this site from 1852 until its present buildings were erected in 1911.

 This tablet was placed here by the Village of Mt.
 Kisco, 1929

 Erected 1929 by Village of Mt.
 Kisco.

 Location.
 41° 11.668′ N, 73° 43.527′ W. Marker is in Mount Kisco, New York, in Westchester County.
-Marker is at the intersection of East Main Street (New Touch for map.
+Marker is at the intersection of East Main Street (New York State Route 117) and Wallace Street, on the left when traveling north on East Main Street.
+Touch for map.
 Marker is in this post office area: Mount Kisco NY 10549, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 United Methodist Church of Mount Kisco (approx. 0.4 miles away); Mount Kisco Veterans Memorial (approx. 0.9 miles away); Christopher Columbus (approx. 0.9 miles away); For God and Country (approx. 3.1 miles away); School House 1829 (approx. 4.3 miles away); Davenport House (approx. 4.7 miles away); North Castle World War I Memorial (approx. 4.9 miles away); North Castle Veterans Memorial (approx. 4.9 miles away).
 Touch for a list and map of all markers in Mount Kisco.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 13, 2009, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 954 times since then and 58 times this year.
+It was originally submitted on November 13, 2009, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 1,096 times since then and 31 times this year.
 Photos: 1, 2, 3. submitted on November 13, 2009, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.